 The primary target audiences of the communications efforts of the IPCC are governments and policy-makers (including the UNFCCC).
-Engaging with the Media is an important way in which the IPCC can communicate the information contained in its reports, as well as its processes and procedures.
+Engaging and building relationships with the media is an important way in which the IPCC can communicate the information contained in its reports, as well as its processes and procedures.

-Broader audiences, such as the UN, IPCC observer organizations, the scientific community, the education sector, NGOs, the business sector and the wider public, also have an interest in the work and assessments of the IPCC.
-While these are not primary audiences of the IPCC's communications efforts, the IPCC should look for ways to ensure that information is available and accessible for these audiences.
+Broader audiences, such as the UN, IPCC observer organizations, the scientific community, the education sector, Non Governmental Organizations (NGOs), the business sector and the wider public, also have an interest in the work and assessments of the IPCC.
+While these are not primary audiences of the IPCC communications efforts, the IPCC should look for ways to ensure that information is available and accessible for these audiences.
 While the IPCC itself does not produce derivative products aimed at specific audiences, it may engage with organizations that take elements of IPCC assessments and communicate them in more audience-specific formats.
 However, such products must not be considered joint productions or in any way products of the IPCC.